Shailendra114/C-language/README.md

 * It can be compiled on a variety of computer platforms
 # Facts about C:-
-* was invented to write an operating system called UNIX.
+* It was invented to write an operating system called UNIX.

 *  a successor of B language which was introduced around the early 1970s.